vuxcode/we1-project-feliciaalice/time-report.md

 2025 - 6th & 7th may
 Spent about 7 hours to design a new look to the main page + created an "about" page, + some other small changes.

+2025 - 8th may
+Spent 3 hours today working on the design, fonts, colors.
+Wrote my "About me" text.
+Added a new button to the about page.

+2025 - 10th & 11th may
+Spent 4 hours this weekend replacing all image links, updating the design on the website pages with a new background image & new colors.
+Added href links on some logos & icons.
+Planning for how I want the tutorial page to look like.

+26 hours.